dreamportdev/Osdev-Notes/Memory_Management/Paging.md

 ## Paging in Long Mode

-In 64 bit mode we have up to 4 Levels of page tables.
+In 64 bit mode we have up to 4 levels of page tables.
 The number depends on the size we want to assign to each page.

 There are 3 possible scenarios: